emeentag/kotlin-spock-testing/README.md

 ## Spock Testing for Kotlin Project
-This project is created to explain how spock specification testing could be done in a kotlin project.
+This project is created to explain how spock specification kind unit testing could be done in a kotlin project.

 ### Technology that we used
 1. Gradle